Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 (c) Whether during or after Employee’s employment by the Company and without charge to the Company, but at its request and expense, Employee shall give affidavits and testimony as to facts within Employee’s knowledge in connection with any such inventions and works of authorship in any administrative proceedings, arbitration, litigation or controversy relating thereto.

-Sometimes, employers may include clauses in the agreement that allow some types of IP to be licensed back to you under certain conditions.
+Sometimes, companies may include clauses in the agreement that allow some types of IP to be licensed back to you under certain conditions.
 Again, be sure to carefully review these terms and ask for clarification on anything that isn’t clear.

 Sample Agreement Language